 Day 1 Day 2 Day 3 Workload SRA: Assessment = 20 min.
 Therapeutic Intervention = 60 min.
 SRA: Assessment = 20 min.
 Therapeutic Intervention = 45 min SRA: Therapeutic Intervention = 45 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload New Referral = 1 New Referral = 1 N/A Category of Service Recipient Client - Inpatient
+Service Activity Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload New Referral = 1 New Referral = 1 N/A Category of Service Recipient Client - Inpatient

-You attend a Clinical Nutrition Advisory Council meeting for your region.
+You attend a Clinical Nutrition Advisory Council meeting for your zone.
 It takes you one hour to travel both to and from this two-hour meeting.